Kushalr3ddy/youtube-downloader/Readme.md

 ![Screenshot](prev.png)

-will be adding more features such as downloading specific resolution,filetype and such
+will be adding more features

 install the required packages by doing "pip install -r requirements.txt" before running the script written in python 3.7.4

+for running the script:

+on windows:
+    clone or download repo onto a folder open cmd and navigate to the folder where you have the repo cloned
+    do:
+    pip install -r requirements.txt
+    python3 main.py (if you have multiple versions of python installed) or
+    python main.py
 pytube documentation included for better reference

 follow me on: